moose-team/friends/README.md

 to use `--arch=ia32`.

 ## Usage

 ### GitHub Login

-Friends currently uses your git + github configuration.
+Friends currently uses your git and github configuration for authentication.

-If you don't already have a public key on GitHub and its private key on your machine, you'll need to [set that up first](https://help.github.com/articles/generating-ssh-keys/).
-Make sure your github username is also set, using `git config --global user.username yourusername`.
+If you don't already have a public key on GitHub and corresponding private key on your machine, you'll need to [set that up first](https://help.github.com/articles/generating-ssh-keys/).
+Make sure your github username is also set, using `git config --global github.user yourusername`.

-If this doesn't work, do this to get debug information:
+If you're having trouble getting this part to work, do this to get debug information:

 ```
 $ npm i github-current-user -g